nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > * The allocation of Prescription ID is determined by MediVault.
 > * Your provided `n/NAME` parameter **must** exist in stocks.
 > * When you update a prescription record, the stock information may be affected as well
+> * MediVault does not combine prescription information even if the column information are the same.

 > :information_source: Note:
 > * MediVault allocates a **new** Prescription ID when you update prescription records containing the `n/NAME` and